Most Comprehensive Selenium IDE Tutorial

 Support For Looping And Condition Logic

 During the process of Selenium test automation, you would have come across scenarios where a set of commands have to be executed only when certain conditions are met.
-Examples are pop-ups (or notices) regarding users’ consent before you use any cookies, newsletter subscriptions, etc.
+Examples are pop-ups (or notices) regarding users’ consent before using cookies, newsletter subscriptions, etc.

-Conditional logic (or control flow) is possible with Selenium IDE through conditional branching that enables to change the behavior in the tests.
+Conditional logic (or control flow) is possible with Selenium IDE through conditional branching that enables changing the test behavior.
 It also supports looping through the tests where a set of commands can be executed repeatedly based on predefined criteria.